SafeCar/umbra-rota/API Docs.md

 HTTP 200
 {
   status: "ok",
-  permissions: [0, 1] # 0 for Location, 1 for Airbags and Seatbelt
+  permissions: [0, 1] # 0 for Location, 1 for Security Options(Speed, Airbags and Seatbelt)
 }
 ```